-Similarly, if you want to use search engines to attract more leads and drive organic traffic, you have to optimise your content for SEO.
+Similarly, if you want to use search engines to attract more leads and drive organic traffic, you have to optimise your content for search engines.
+Within this process, do not neglect image SEO.
 Prioritise the topics most relevant to your business and determine the distribution channels.
-For example, you can choose owned media channels such as your website, blog and email newsletter; paid media channels such as social ads and PPC; or earned media channels such as forums, reviews, and guest blogs.
+For example, you can choose owned media channels such as your website, blog and email newsletter; paid media channels such as social ads and PPC; or earned media channels such as forums, reviews and guest blogs.

 Choose Your Core Topics

 Have you ever felt unsure about how to choose the topics for content marketing?
 If your answer is yes, you’re not alone.
 It can be hard to keep a constant stream of ideas flowing and continually think about new topics that your audience craves.

 To decide on your core topics, you need to be clear on your business’s goals and why you have a content marketing strategy in the first place.
 Choose your core topics depending on the goals and needs of your brand.
 Another way to decide on your core topics is to ask your audience members what type of content they wish to see and choose the content marketing topics accordingly.

 Creating consistent and quality content is the key to building a successful content marketing strategy.
 The main goal is to publish content as frequently as possible without losing quality.
 After all, it is useless to post content people are not interested in reading or watching.

 Creating a comprehensive content calendar will give your content marketing efforts consistency and coherence and help you achieve your long-term marketing goals.
 A content calendar is a framework for planning and scheduling your content for different platforms in advance.
 It enables you to execute your plans and promote your content across marketing channels more efficiently.

 Promote Your Content